kimsappi/website-status/README.md

     * `content` (string): Response body contains this string.

 # Considerations
+* I chose to reread the configuration on every run, so the surveyed websites can be changed dynamically and
+* `time.sleep()` probably isn't the ideal solution.
+A tool like `cron` or some external application controlling the requests would probably be a better solution.
 * Timing may break completely if more than 100 URLs (`aiohttp` default simultaneous connections) are added.
 Lower-level tinkering would be needed to figure out when requests are actually made.
 * I'm sure better separation of concerns is possible, e.g. logging for a specific request is made inside `Request.fetch()` itself.
 However, this was my first attempt as async Python so I wasn't entirely sure how that could be possible while keeping the logging real-time.
+* Asynchronous requests may not be the best idea if multiple requests are directed at the same server, since they may be considered spam.